Course Descriptions

 ART 590.
 Individual Research.
 1-3 Hour.

 Research and creative experiences within a specific area of interest in the Visual Arts and emphasis on the refinements of aesthetic applications of techniques and media.
-Repeatable to 22 credits.
+This course can be repeated up to twenty-two times, or for a maximum twenty-two credits, whichever limit is hit first.
 Prerequisite: Permission of instructor.

 BADM 525.
 Strategic Marketing.
 3 Hours.